btschwertfeger/BiasAdjustCXX/README.md

 ## 5. Usage and Examples

 The script `example_all_methods.run.sh` serves as an example on how to adjust the example data using all implemented methods.
-`Hands-On-BiasAdjustCXX.ipynb` shows how to install, build, and run the `BiasAdjustCXX` command-line tool.
+`Hands-On-BiasAdjustCXX.ipynb` shows how to clone, build, compile, and run the `BiasAdjustCXX` command-line tool.
 Also plots validating the results are presented here.

 All methods to bias-adjust climate data can be found in `src/CMethods.cxx`.
 These can be imported into a Jupyter Notebook (with C++ kernel) to test scripts and develop custom algorithms (see `examples.ipynb`).